 Adam Grogan, Vice Chair

-Adam works for the RSPCA advising on policy for wildlife casualties and rehabilitation.
-Adam was an assistant researcher at WIldCRU, reviewing methods for monitoring rabbit populations, and surveying and radio-tracking badgers, polecats, mink and water voles.
-Adam became Vice-Chair in 2011.
+Adam works as a policy advisor for wildlife casualties and rehabilitation at the RSPCA, and was previously an assistant researcher at WIldCRU, reviewing methods for monitoring rabbit populations, and surveying and radio-tracking badgers, polecats, mink and water voles.
+Adam became Vice-Chair of The Society in 2011.

 Gary Roberts, Honorary Treasurer